kaimarks9/MatchQuest-bot/README.md

 # MatchQuest-bot
 ![badge](https://img.shields.io/badge/version-1.0-blue)

-This project is an automation bot for interacting with the VooiDC platform via its API.
+This project is an automation bot for interacting with the platform via its API.
 The bot handles tasks like logging in, managing autotrades, playing a tapping game, and claiming rewards.
 It uses proxies for requests, automatically retries connections, and supports multiple accounts.

 ## DISCLAIMER!